Ellipse Based Shape Parameters edit page

 The basic command for fitting ellipses is fitEllipse

-[omega,a,b] = grains.fitEllipse;
+[c,a,b] = grains.fitEllipse;

 Long and Short Axes

-The direction of the long and the short axis of the fitted ellipse can be obtained by the comands grains.longAxis and grains.shortAxis.
+The direction of the long and the short axis of the fitted ellipse can also be obtained by the commands grains.longAxis and grains.shortAxis.
 These directions are only well defined if the fitted ellipse is not to close to a perfect circle.
 A measure for how distinct the ellipse is from a perfect circle is the aspect ratio which is defined as the quotient \(a/b\) between the longest and the shortest axis.
-For a perfect circle the apect ratio is \(1\) and increases to infinity when the ellipse becomes more and more elongated.
+For a perfect circle the aspect ratio is \(1\) and increases to infinity when the ellipse becomes more and more elongated.

 % visualize the aspect ratio